 - There are a lot of great additions or substitutions for this side dish so feel free to customize it to your preferences.

-Great add ins for this creamy coleslaw include:
+Great add-ins for this salad include:

 - Slivered almonds